RomainTHD-UniStuff/TDA602_Language_Based_Security/Lab4-AndroidSecurity/README.md

 # 1 - No-permission apps

-In this part, we will exfiltrate some data to a server, without using the `Internet` permission.
+In this part, we will exfiltrate private data to a server, without using the `Internet` permission.

 First, we need to setup a web server.
 Here, it is a localhost server